SCOPE OF THIS CHAPTER

 Emergency Protection Orders

-The court may make an emergency protection order under s44 of the Children Act 1989 if it is satisfied that there is reasonable cause to believe that a child is likely to suffer significant harm if:
+The court may make an emergency protection order (EPO) with respect to a child under Section 44 of the Children Act 1989 on the application of any person if it is satisfied that there is reasonable cause to believe that a child is likely to suffer significant harm if the child:

-- He does not remain in the place in which he is then being accommodated.
+- Does not remain in the place in which he is then being accommodated.

-An emergency protection order may also be made if s47 enquiries are being frustrated by access to the child being unreasonably refused to a person authorised to seek access, and the applicant has reasonable cause to believe that access is needed as a matter of urgency.
+An EPO may also be made by the court if, on the application of a local authority, Section 47 enquiries are being frustrated by access to the child being unreasonably refused to a person authorised to seek access, and the applicant has reasonable cause to believe that access is needed as a matter of urgency.

-The Court may include an exclusion requirement in an emergency protection order or an interim care order (Section 38A and 44A of the Children Act 1989).
-This allows a perpetrator to be removed from the home instead of having to remove the child.
-The Court must be satisfied that:
+The court may include an exclusion requirement in an emergency protection order or an interim care order (Section 38A and 44A of the Children Act 1989).
+This allows a perpetrator to be removed from or prohibited entrance to the home or to be excluded from a defined area in which the home is situated, instead of having to remove the child.
+The court must be satisfied that:

-- There is reasonable cause to believe that if the person is excluded from the home in which the child lives, the child will cease to suffer, or cease to be likely to suffer, significant harm or that enquires will cease to be frustrated; and
+- There is reasonable cause to believe that if the person is excluded from the home in which the child lives, the child will not be likely to suffer significant harm or that enquires will cease to be frustrated; and

-- Another person living in the home is able and willing to give the child the care which it would be reasonable to expect a parent to give, and consents to the exclusion requirement.
+- Another person living in the home is able and willing to give the child the care which it would be reasonable to expect a parent to give, and consents to the inclusion of an exclusion requirement in the relevant order.

 Police Protection Powers

-Under s46 of the Children Act 1989, where a police officer has reasonable cause to believe that a child would otherwise be likely to suffer significant harm, (s)he may:
+Under Section 46 of the Children Act 1989, where a police officer has reasonable cause to believe that a child would otherwise be likely to suffer significant harm, the officer may:

 - Remove the child to suitable accommodation and keep him or her there; or